Samuel Adams Green: Institute of Contemporary Art

-After three years, in 1967 having been refused permission to organize a campuswide sculpture exhibition at the University of Pennsylvania, Green "abandoned the philistines" and created an exhibition in the city's museum that included works by Barnett Newman, Tony Smith, and Philip Johnson.
+After three years, in 1967 having been refused permission to organize a campus wide sculpture exhibition at the University of Pennsylvania, Green "abandoned the philistines" and created an exhibition in Philadelphia that included works by Barnett Newman, Tony Smith, and Philip Johnson.
 The resultant success allowed him to return to New York City's art scene as an acknowledged master of contemporary art installation.